 - Engage in live theatre presented by the Dakota Academy of Performing Arts.

 Access lesson plan resources to connect the Washington Pavilion to your classroom.
 Complete activities prior to your field trip, bring some of the materials with you for enhanced curriculum connections while at the museum or use these lessons as a follow-up once you have returned to your school.

 The Washington Pavilion invites your school to be a part of the Off the Fridge program.
 Off the Fridge provides an opportunity for your students to exhibit their one-of-a-kind masterpieces in the 2nd floor lobby of the Washington Pavilion for approximately one month.

 The Washington Pavilion Teacher Circle provides a unique professional development opportunity for regional educators in the area of STEAM integration.
 In addition to presentations and interactive workshops led by experts in the field, teacher participants will be given time to collaborate with other passionate educators from the region to create innovative learning experiences for students.

 The application deadline for the 2020 Washington Pavilion Teacher Circle has passed.
 For details regarding the Washington Pavilion Teacher Circle program, contact us.

 Other Student Opportunities

-Get your students involved in our annual Design Challenge or Science Fair Showcase!
-Both are free of charge, and it is a great opportunity to work on teamwork, critical thinking, the engineering design process and scientific method.
+Get your students involved in our annual Design Challenge, free of charge, and it is a great opportunity to work on teamwork, critical thinking, the engineering design process and scientific method.